-NOTICE: This computer software was prepared by and [insert the individual author], hereinafter the Contractor, under Contract No. DE-AC02-07CH11359 with the Department of Energy (DOE).
+Notice: This computer software was prepared by Fermi Research Alliance LLC [insert the individual author's name], hereinafter the Contractor, under Contract DE-AC02-07CH11359 with the Department of Energy (DOE).
 All rights in the computer software are reserved by DOE on behalf of the United States Government and the Contractor as provided in the Contract.
 You are authorized to use this computer software for Governmental purposes but it is not to be released or distributed to the public.
 NEITHER THE GOVERNMENT NOR THE CONTRACTOR MAKES ANY WARRANTY, EXPRESS OR IMPLIED, OR ASSUMES ANY LIABILITY FOR THE USE OF THIS SOFTWARE.
 This notice including this sentence must appear on any copies of this computer software.

-- (5) A similar notice can be used for data, other than computer software, upon approval of DOE Patent Counsel. - (f) OPEN SOURCE SOFTWARE The Contractor may release computer software first produced by the Contractor in the performance of this Contract under an open source license (hereinafter referred to as "Open Source Software" or "OSS"), subject to the following: - (1) Obtain Program Approval.
+(5) A similar notice can be used for data, other than computer software, upon approval of DOE Patent Counsel.

+(f) Open Source Software.
+The Contractor may release computer software first produced by the Contractor in the performance of this Contract under an open source software license.
+Such software shall hereinafter be referred to as Open Source Software or OSS, subject to the following:

+(1) Obtain Program Approval.